-Pull down the menu to see the list of items
+Expand the menu to view the list of items

-Deafness or hearing loss is a change that affects many people, mainly older adults.
-It is estimated that one in three people over the age of 65 have severe hearing difficulties.
+Deafness or hearing loss is a condition that affects many people, mainly older adults.
+It is estimated that one in three people over the age of 65 has severe hearing difficulties.

-In children, hearing loss has a major impact on their development and ability to learn.
+In children, hearing loss has a major impact on their development and learning ability.

-In hearing, sound waves reaching our ears are amplified as they pass through the external auditory canal, the tympanic membrane and the ossicles, and then converted into electrical impulses that are transmitted via the auditory nerve to the brain.
+In hearing, sound waves reaching our ears are amplified as they pass through the external auditory canal, the eardrum, and the ossicular chain, and are then converted into electrical impulses that are transmitted by the auditory nerve to the brain.

-- Difficulty in propagating sound waves to the auditory nerve due to the external auditory canal, tympanic membrane or cochlear disease (conductive or transmitted deafness).
+- Difficulty in propagating sound waves to the auditory nerve due to the external auditory canal, the tympanic membrane, or a cochlear disease (conductive or transmitted deafness).

-- Problems with the auditory nerve or brain that prevent it from forming or understanding nerve impulses correctly (sensorineural deafness).
+- Problems with the auditory nerve or brain that prevent it from forming or understanding nerve impulses correctly (sensorineural hearing loss)

 - A mixture of two changes (mixed deafness).

-The causes of conduction or transmission deafness are:
+The causes of conductive or transmission hearing loss are:

-- Congenital (at birth) absence of the external auditory canal (ear canal atresia).
+- Congenital (present at birth) absence of the external auditory canal (external auditory canal atresia).

-- Inflammation of the ear canal due to otitis externa or a tumour, the ear canal becomes blocked with wax and a foreign body enters.
+- Inflammation of the ear canal due to otitis externa or a tumor, the ear canal becomes blocked with wax, and a foreign body enters.

 - Perforation of the eardrum due to otitis media or trauma.

-- Changes in the auditory ossicles due to infection or trauma.
+- Changes in the ossicular chain due to infection or trauma.

 - Otitis media.